copperdogma/TwoSkulls/README.md

   - Once both connected, they'll play skit: "Morning, Jeff."
 "Morning, Tony."
   - Then Primary starts monitoring ultrasonic sensor.

+  System Operation:

+   - Primary connects to Seondary via WiFi to confirm presence
+   - Primary has two modes:
+     a.
+Listening:
+        - Waits for ultrasonic sensor trigger
+        - Selects random audio file
+        - Instructs Secondary to play that file (Priamry plays it at the exact same time)
+     b.
+Playing:
+        - Ignores triggers until playback completes

+  Wifi/Bluetooth Radio: Should have minimal overlap.
+When playing audio there is no wifi communication and vice versa.

   LED Blinking Legend
   1 - Wifi connection attempt (PRIMARY)/receipt (SECONDARY)
   2 - this skull is SECONDARY